L.A. Confidential (film): Critical response

 On review aggregator website Rotten Tomatoes, L.A.
 Confidential holds an approval rating of 99% and an average rating of 9/10, with 162 out of 163 reviews being positive.
 The site's critical consensus reads: "Taut pacing, brilliantly dense writing and Oscar-worthy acting combine to produce a smart, popcorn-friendly thrill ride."
 The film later appeared third on the site's list of the "300 Best Movies of All Time", a synthesis of critic and user reviews.
 On Metacritic the film has a weighted average score of 90 out of 100, based on 28 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Film critic Roger Ebert gave the film four out of four stars and described it as "seductive and beautiful, cynical and twisted, and one of the best films of the year."
+Film critic Roger Ebert gave the film four out of four stars and called it "seductive and beautiful, cynical and twisted, and one of the best films of the year."
 He later included it as one of his "Great Movies" and described it as "film noir, and so it is, but it is more: Unusually for a crime film, it deals with the psychology of the characters ...
 It contains all the elements of police action, but in a sharply clipped, more economical style; the action exists not for itself but to provide an arena for the personalities".

 In her review for The New York Times, Janet Maslin wrote, "Mr. Spacey is at his insinuating best, languid and debonair, in a much more offbeat performance than this film could have drawn from a more conventional star.
 And the two Australian actors, tightly wound Mr. Pearce and fiery, brawny Mr. Crowe, qualify as revelations."
 Desson Howe's review for The Washington Post praised the cast: "Pearce makes a wonderful prude who gets progressively tougher and more jaded.
 New Zealand-born Crowe has a unique and sexy toughness; imagine Mickey Rourke without the attitude.
 Although she's playing a stock character, Basinger exudes a sort of chaste sultriness.
 Spacey is always enjoyable."

 In his review for The Globe and Mail, Liam Lacey wrote, "The big star is Los Angeles itself.
 Like Roman Polanski's depiction of Los Angeles in the '30s in Chinatown, the atmosphere and detailed production design are a rich gel where the strands of narrative form."
 USA Today gave the film three and a half stars out of four, writing, "It appears as if screenwriters Brian Helgeland and Curtis Hanson have pulled off a miracle in keeping multiple stories straight.
 Have they ever.
 Ellroy's novel has four extra layers of plot and three times as many characters ... the writers have trimmed unwieldy muscle, not just fat, and gotten away with it."